-The Port was awarded \$117,000,000 in stimulus from the California State Lands Commission.
-Of this COVID-19 stimulus, \$14 million was spent on eligible operating expenses in fiscal year 2021-22, with the remaining allocated to operating and capital expenses in both fiscal year 2022-23 and fiscal year 2023-24.
+Stimulus Fund.
+The Port was awarded \$117,086,000 in stimulus from the California State Lands Commission.
+The Port has fully received the funds as of June 30, 2023.
+Of this COVID-19 stimulus, \$19,265,000 was spent on eligible expenses in fiscal year 2022-23, which include \$17,520,000 in operating expenses and \$1,745,000 in capital expenses.
+The remaining unspent stimulus in the amount of \$83,777,000 is reserved to cover future operating and capital expenses.

 Waterfront Land Use Plan.
-The Port of San Francisco's Waterfront Land Use Plan (Waterfront Plan) establishes land use, design and other policies to guide management and improvements of properties and resources under the Port's jurisdiction.
+The Port's Waterfront Land Use Plan (Waterfront Plan) establishes land use, design and other policies to guide management and improvements of properties and resources under the Port's jurisdiction.
 The Port Commission initially adopted the Waterfront Plan in 1997.
 The plan has enabled the Port Commission, the City, and the community to jointly define locations for new maritime, recreational and public-private partnership projects along the waterfront.
 The Port commenced a three-year public process to update the Waterfront Plan in 2015, led by a Waterfront Plan Working Group.
 This working group produced 161 Port-wide policy recommendations that were incorporated into an updated Waterfront Plan in December 2019.
-The comprehensive update to the Waterfront Plan will guide the Port's work to make the waterfront more resilient and promote improvements, including pier rehabilitation development projects in the Embarcadero Historic District.
-More information, including the Waterfront Plan Working Group's full report, can be found at Waterfront Plan Update.
-Under the California Environmental Quality Act, an Environmental Impact Report (EIR) is required for the updated Waterfront Plan.
-The Port anticipates completion of an EIR by the end of 2022 before final approval of the plan by the Port Commission.
+In April 2023, the Port Commission approved the Final Waterfront Plan and the Environmental Impact Report (EIR) for the Plan, required under the California Environmental Quality Act.
+More information can be found at Waterfront Plan Update.

-The Port is working with the San Francisco Bay Conservation and Development Commission (BCDC) and the San Francisco Planning Department on amendments to amend BCDC's San Francisco Waterfront Special Area Plan and the San Francisco General Plan.
-It is important to create aligned planning policies for the Port, BCDC, and SF Planning to provide consistent project direction in the management and improvement of the San Francisco waterfront from Fisherman's Wharf to India Basin.
-This work is underway and will be coordinated with the Waterfront Plan EIR.
+The Port is working with the San Francisco Bay Conservation and Development Commission (BCDC) and the San Francisco Planning Department on amendments to amend BCDC's San Francisco Waterfront Special Area Plan and the San Francisco General Plan to align with the Waterfront Plan.
+The work is underway.